-Authorised Officers are Regulatory Authority staff who have been deemed by the Regulatory Authority as appropriate people to hold that title and to use their powers with the utmost integrity.
-Authorised Officers conduct most public-facing Regulatory Authority activity and work directly with ECEC services, educators, parents and members of the community.
-It is a privilege to be granted this authority and as such the Regulatory Authority has high expectations of the behaviour and conduct of these staff members.
+Authorised officers are Regulatory Authority staff who have been deemed by the Regulatory Authority as appropriate people to hold that title and to use their powers with the utmost integrity.
+Authorised officers conduct most public-facing Regulatory Authority activity and work directly with ECEC services, educators, parents and members of the community.